Resistor basics for beginners (Easy Guide, 2024)

 Let’s explore this method one by one.

-By reading this color code you can actually tell the value of any resistor.
+Reading this color code tells you the value of any resistor.
 It is useful when we test our resistor.

-Reading a color is easy and straightforward.
+Reading a color is easy.
 The first color in the stripe is your first digit, the second color is the second digit, the third color is 10 power, and the last one is the tolerance value.

-In practice, we usually don’t prefer this method as it is very time consuming.
-But I shared it for those who are students and learning about resistor basics for their semester course or something like that.
+In practice, we usually don’t prefer this method as it is very time-consuming.
+But I shared it for those who are students learning about resistor basics for their semester course or something similar.

-A multimeter is an electronics measuring device that we use to measure the following values:
+A multimeter is an electronic measuring device that we use to measure the following values:

 I am not going into detail about how to use a multimeter to measure resistance as this is not our topic.
 I share it, so you know about the different methods.